eebbesen/broadcast/README.md

   * replace `pg` references in the Gemfile
   * update `config/database.yml`
 * Have a Twilio account (if you will be sending messages to Twiliio)
-  * Twilio accounts allow test accounts, which will allow you to interact with Twilio services but not actually send messages _or_ charge you per send.
+  * Twilio accounts allow test accounts, which will allow you to interact with Twilio services but not actually send messages _or_ charge you per send

 ## Setup
 ```bash